Tasmanian Traineeships and Apprenticeships Committee (TTAC)

 Meetings are generally attended by the following Skills Tasmania (Department of State Growth) staff:

-- Manager, Strategy, Governance and Communications (Acting) – John Furness
+- Manager, Apprenticeship Policy and Events – John Furness

 - Senior Policy Analyst – Sarah Patterson